MOORESTOWN TOWNSHIP PUBLIC SCHOOLS

 How can the community stay involved?

-We want the community to be part of this process, which is why we’re soliciting input from the public through a survey in May.
+We want the community to be part of this process.

 Leading up to the referendum, we will inform and engage the community through an expanded website, social media, printed materials, outreach events and more.
 We look forward to creating the best possible future for our students and community.